dwavesystems/dwave-ocean-sdk/docs/shared/workflow.rst

 .. start_objective

-To express a problem for a |dwave_short| solver in a form that enables solution by minimization, you need an *objective function*, a mathematical expression of the energy of a system.
+To express a problem for a |dwave_short| solver in a form that enables solution by minimization, you need an :term:`objective function`, a mathematical expression of the energy of a system.
 When the solver is a QPU, the energy is a function of binary variables representing its qubits; for quantum-classical hybrid solvers, the objective function might be more abstract.

 .. figure:: ../_images/obj.png
-    :name: obj
+    :name: |figObjectiveFunction|
     :scale: 50 %
     :alt: Energy of objective function.